breaclark/react-drum-machine/README.md

 ### Notes & Struggles

+* I used CSS Modules instead of CSS Objects as I've been using that throughout this week.
-* "Controls" is apparently a special word, and if you use it in your file name for a component, react will refuse to recognize it
+* "Controls" is a special word, and if you use it in your file name for a component, react will refuse to recognize it.
 * The correct place to import google fonts is somewhat unclear to me.
 I imported it in one component and was able to use it in another without re importing it.
+Later it stopped working so I did have to reimport it.

 ### Differences between Angular and React